vstconsulting/polemarch/.gitlab/issue_templates/Feature request.md

 Description of features.

 #### How do you imagine it?
-Describe how should change the application functionality after the introduction of this feature.
+Describe the changes in functionality after adding this feature

 #### Why do you think that this feature should be implemented in the application?
-Describe briefly what this feature can help users?
+Describe shortly how this feature will be useful for users